Cakes and cookies to match your Paperless Post invitations

 The invitation is the first glimpse guests will see of the party’s vibe and can set the tone for the rest of the celebration.
 When hosts use their invitation as a starting point for thoughtful, imaginative details throughout the celebration it’s the icing on the cake (we had to).

-To get you inspired for your next virtual or socially distanced party, we sat down with cake decorator Melissa Torres of Brooklyn’s Cake Hero to learn how she turned several Paperless Post invitation designs—including illustrations from Anthropologie and Happy Menocal—into memorable cakes for baby showers and birthday celebrations.
+To get you inspired for your next party, we sat down with cake decorator Melissa Torres of Brooklyn’s Cake Hero to learn how she turned several Paperless Post invitation designs—including illustrations from Meri Meri and Happy Menocal—into memorable cakes for baby showers and birthday celebrations.

 On Cake Hero and where she finds inspiration